UP TO 60% OFF BLACK FRIDAY SALE!

 Type 21 vs Type 22 radiators

-The main difference between Type 21 and Type 22 radiators is the layers of fins, also known as the number of convectors.
-Type 21 convector radiators feature 2 panels which encase a single layer of fins.
-An easy way to remember the numbering system is the first number represents panels and the second number represents fins.
+The main difference between Type 21 and Type 22 radiators is the number of layers of fins, also known as the number of convectors.
+Type 21 convector radiators feature 2 panels that encase a single layer of fins.
+An easy way to remember the numbering system is that the first number represents panels, and the second number represents fins.
 2 panels and 1 layer of fins is Type 21.
-Type 22, by using the same logic would mean 2 panels and 2 layers of fins.
-To help remember this further it is best to say 'type two, one' rather than 'type twenty one' and 'type two, two' rather than 'type twenty two'.
+Type 22, by using the same logic, would mean 2 panels and 2 layers of fins.
+To help remember this, it is best to say 'type two, one' rather than 'type twenty one' and 'type two, two' rather than 'type twenty two'.

-As you can imagine more is always better so Type 22 radiators typically generate much more heat than Type 21 radiators.
-This is down to the additional layer of fins inside.
+Type 22 radiators typically generate much more heat than Type 21 radiators.
+This is due to the additional layer of fins inside.

 What is a Type 22 Radiator?